ShareWell Nav Logo

 Who these groups may help

-• People living with chronic stress, worry, or anxious thoughts
+• People living with chronic worry, anxious thoughts, or panic

-• Anyone who wants peer support alongside therapy or self-guided care
+• Anyone looking for an online anxiety community alongside therapy or self-guided care

-• People looking for a lower-pressure place to talk honestly about anxiety
+• People who want a lower-pressure place to talk than a clinical setting

 Keep exploring